JavasMiddi/SFIA-Project1/README.md

 ### Entity Relationship Diagrams
 As part of the planning process of the project, an ERD was constructed to set out the relational database and its associating relationships.

 ### Risk Assessment
 The risk assessment was constructed using the format of a risk register, which was amended throughout the entirety of the project - setting out intial events to be considered, and evaluated at the end to ensure all risk were taken into consideration.
 _________________________________________________________________________________________________________________________________________________________________

 ## Testing
 The project was built around the concept of TDD (Test Driven Development).
 Being the core value of the development, it had a major role to play if the project were to be successful.
+Test coverage at current stage in development is a respectable 82%.

 Testing methods such as Unit Testing and Integration Testing were implemented throughout the program, using a number of frameworks such as:
   - Werkzeug (Flask Unit Testing)